nioo-knaw/orochi/README.md

 display workflow.png
 ```

 9. Run the pipeline. `-j` specifies the number of threads.
-Conda is the package manager
+Conda is the package manager.
+Optionally do this in a tmux session.
 ```
 snakemake -j 8 --use-conda
 ```